 All health professions requiring a bachelor’s degree and up will pay a solid salary.
 But if your most important value is high pay, finding a specialization in medicine might be the route for you.
 Keep in mind, the path there is extremely competitive.
 Getting into medical school is notoriously tough, and it is those “high fliers” in medical school that are then competing for coveted specialized residencies.
 Similarly lucrative but competitive routes exist for dentists, anesthesiologist assistants, medical dosimetrists, and more.
 If the only thing motivating you toward that end goal is money, you are likely to be passed up by those who are passionate about their professional interests.

-Also, the American Medical Association recommends that you choose your specialization based on your skills and interests, not on salary.
+Also, the, not on salary.
 Any college advisor will agree.

 Learn more aboutand .